ACINQ/phoenix/README.md

 You can download the binary from the [Release page](https://github.com/ACINQ/phoenix/releases), or from our [Google Play page](https://play.google.com/store/apps/details?id=fr.acinq.phoenix.mainnet).

-For testing purposes, you can find [the Testnet apk here](https://acinq.co/pub/phoenix/phoenix-testnet-latest.apk).
+For testing purposes, we also release a Testnet APK.
 Note that Testnet coins have no value.

 # Build the project